lufinkey/react-native-spotify/README.md

 * **initialize**( *options*, ( *loggedIn*, *error*? ) => {} )

 	Initializes the Spotify module and resumes a logged in session if there is one.
+This must be the first method you call when using this module.

 	* *Parameters*
 		* **options** - an object with options to pass to the Spotify Module